UpThemes/freefolio/README.txt

 == Description ==

-Freefolio adds portfolio functionality to your WordPress website that works with any theme.
+Freefolio adds responsive portfolio functionality to your WordPress website that works with any theme.
 It adds the following items:

 * Portfolio post type (compatible with the Jetpack Portfolio post type)
 * Project Type taxonomy (works like categories)
 * Project Tag taxonomy (works like tags)
-* [portfolio] shortcode to display customized grid of portfolio items
+* [portfolio] shortcode to display a responsive grid of portfolio items
 * Imports your Dribbble shots to WordPress

 = Coming Soon =

-* Portfolio widget (for showcasing recent items in)
+* Portfolio widget (for showcasing recent items)
-* Find themes that utilize FreeFolio and add customized portfolio views and functionality
+* FreeFolio theme finder

 = Credits =